tuttle-dev/tuttle/README.md

 ### Expense Tracking & Forecasting

 Track regular expenses, taxes and social security contributions.
-Estimate them for the future based on your income expectations.
+Estimate them for the future based on expected revenue.

 ### Safe to Spend